Careers at EY

 EY Job Simulation

 This part of the recruitment process is only used in the graduate scheme, and it involves real, work-based scenarios.
-Like other situational judgement tests, you will be expected to answer these questions based on what you think is the best course of action to take based on the scenario presented.
+Like other situational judgment tests, you will be expected to answer these questions based on what you think is the best course of action to take based on the scenario presented.

 EY Experience Day

 The EY Experience Day is a full-on, immersive experience held either online or at an EY office.
-It is a traditional assessment centre in all but name, so you can expect the same mix of group and individual exercises and activities to help the recruitment team get to know you better.
+It is a traditional assessment center in all but name, so you can expect the same mix of group and individual exercises and activities to help the recruitment team get to know you better.

 If you are successful after the EY Experience Day, you will be taken forward to the final stage.
-If not, then you will receive personalised feedback about your performance so you know what to work on for further applications.
+If not, then you will receive personalized feedback about your performance so you know what to work on for further applications.